Much-Needed Break from Fitness and Making Your Way Back

 When it’s okay to take a break from exercise

 Falling off your fitness wagon from time to time is not a bad thing and won't hurt your progress.
 Many serious athletes prove that it’s a good thing to take a break from working out—they show most amazing results right after a scheduled week off from their training.
-Seven days period is not something that will undo all of your hard work.
+A period of seven days is not something that will undo all of your hard work.

 Also, there are times when it’s essential that you take time off exercise.
-Don’t put it any further away if you experience the following:
+Don’t push it any further away if you experience the following:

 - Constant fatigue